Dasheshka/openblog/README.md

 ## TODO

-- PhotoSwipe for RTE + check RTE for cloud images
+- Add optional captions to PhotoSwipe
 - Do something about articles preview
 - Move the repo into a new one, create a GitHub Wiki with all the usage instructions